Applications are accepted online only.

 To apply, go to:

-Fall admission application deadline is April 1st.
+- Fall admission application deadline is April 1st (domestic) or March 1st (international).

-Spring admission application deadline is October 1st.
+- Spring admission application deadline is November 1st (domestic) or October 1st (international).

 Requirements for Admission to Classified Standing

-To be admitted to Classified Standing in the M.A. program, you must have
+To be admitted to Classified Standing in the M.A. program, you must have:

 - completed a minimum of 24 semester units of undergraduate English-major course work with a grade point average of 3.0 or better

-- a writing sample (sent directly to Coordinator of the MA Program in the English Department, SJSU, One Washington Square, San Jose CA 95192-0090).
+- a writing sample (sent directly to Coordinator of the M.A.
+Program in the English Department, SJSU, One Washington Square, San Jose CA 95192-0090).
 We recommend sending a paper you have written for a class that shows your mastery of written English, your ability to analyze literature, and, ideally, your research skills in support of that analysis.
 Most submissions range between 6 and 25 pages in length.

 - list of references on the online application